 Here are a few that immediately spring to mind:

 How many potential buyers didn’t see this property when searching on Realtor.ca?

 How many automated search programs failed to capture and deliver this listing to buyer clients?

 How much more market exposure could this property have received if the listing was posted correctly?

 How much more $$$ could it have sold it for?

-Some are better than others and you'll often get what you pay for.
+Some are better than others (and if you’re considering going with a discount brokerage… you'll get what you pay for).

 Be sure to find out exactly what you'll be getting for your commission dollars and make an informed decision.

 If you’re thinking of making a move and would like to know how we can help, contact us for more info.